 Internally, a FRAM operates with a read and restore mechanism similar to a DRAM.
 Therefore, endurance cycles are applied for each access: read or write.
 The FRAM architecture is based on an array of rows and columns.
-Each access causes a cycle for an entire row.
+Each access causes an endurance cycle for an entire row.
 Therefore, data locations targeted for substantially differing numbers of cycles should not be located within the same row.
-In the FM25640, there are 2048 rows each 32 bits wide.
-Each 4 bytes in the address mark the beginning of a new row.
-Regardless, FRAM read and write endurance is effectively unlimited at the 5MHz clock speed.
+In the FM25C160, there are 512 rows each 32 bits wide.
+Regardless, FRAM read and write endurance is effectively unlimited at the 20 MHz clock speed.
 Even at 2000 accesses per second to the same row, 15 years time will elapse before $10^{12}$ endurance cycles occur.